microtick/mtzone/ibc/README.md

+## Setting up a Microtick chain with a gaiad feeder chain

 To demo IBC token backing for Microtick, complete the following steps:

 1. Ensure gaiad and rly are built and in your path.
 There is a bug fixed relayer version here: https://github.com/mjackson001/relayer